-The Board realises that effective communication with shareholders on strategy and governance is an important part of its responsibilities.
+The Board realizes that effective communication with shareholders on strategy and governance is an important part of its responsibilities.
 The Group’s Investor Relations Manager has responsibility for ensuring that Telit communicates openly with shareholders and that shareholder views are communicated back to the Board.
 Following their release to the market, interim and final results are presented to institutional shareholders and analysts.
-The CEO and Finance Director meet regularly with investors and analysts via investor roadshows, participation in conferences and additional dialogue with key investor representatives held in the intervening periods.
+The Chairman, the CEO and the Finance Director meet regularly with investors and analysts via investor roadshows, participation in conferences and additional dialogue with key investor representatives held in the intervening periods.

 The Board uses the AGM to encourage communication with private shareholders.
 Where voting decisions are not in line with Telit’s expectations the Board will engage with those shareholders to understand and address any issues.

 Care is taken to ensure that all price sensitive information is made available to all shareholders at the same time.